Important Injury Statistics

 Preventing the Fall

-Although it’s important to know the best way to fall to avoid injury, it’s probably helpful to know ways to try and preventing falling from even occurring.
+Although it’s important to know how to fall to avoid injury, it’s probably helpful to know ways to try and preventing falling from even occurring.
 Be aware, and follow this helpful checklist for basic tips to keep yourself from falling in the first place.

 - Wear proper footwear: shoes with traction, especially in icy, wet, and rocky areas, is vital in keeping ones balance.
 Slip-resistant shoes that are specifically designed to grip wet surfaces are important to have in your closet, and there are certain shoes that are designed for certain environments, like hiking boots or water shoes.